BiDAlab/IFBiD/README.md

 ### DigitWdb: 48K digit classification networks
 The architecture is the same for all models: a CNN φ(·|Ω) with three convolutional layers with relu activation, each followed by a maxpool, and two fully connected layers at the end (with 128 and 10 neurons, a relu and a softmax activation function respectively), with a dropout layer of 0.3 between the two.
 Each of the trained models results in a total of 50K parameters.

-**• Train:** 40K models classified by bias level into four groups, with 10K models per level (B = 10K).
-The models were trained using the first 30K training digits from Colored MNIST.
-The models have been categorized into four groups depending on the replica subset with which they have been trained (n = 4).
+**• Train:** 40K models classified by bias level into four groups, with 10K models per level.
+The models were trained using the first 30K training digits from [Colored MNIST](https://github.com/feidfoe/learning-not-to-learn).
+The models have been categorized into four groups depending on the replica subset with which they have been trained.
 The level of bias of the replica subset is what determines the level of bias of the model.
 Groups are: very high bias (color jitter variance of 0.02), high bias (color jitter variance of 0.03), low bias (color jitter variance of 0.04), and very low bias (color jitter variance of 0.05).

 **• Test:** 8K models classified by bias level into four groups (2K models for each level).
-The models were trained using the last 30K training digits from Colored MNIST and categorized in the same way as the training ones (i.e., from very high bias to very low bias).
+The models were trained using the last 30K training digits from [Colored MNIST](https://github.com/feidfoe/learning-not-to-learn) and categorized in the same way as the training ones (i.e., from very high bias to very low bias).

-**Properties**
+The digits for Train and for Test belong to independent sets.

+**Average digit classification accuracy in DigitWdb models according to their level of bias.
+The more bias, the worse the classification accuracy of each digit.**
 <table>
   <tr align="center">
     <th>Model<br>Bias</th>